-City Council adopted the Multi Modal Transportation Safety Program (MMTSP) at the December 10, 2020 council meeting.
-The Adopted Program Guide can be viewhere.
+City Council adopted the Multi Modal Transportation Safety Program (MMTSP) at the December 10, 2020 Council Meeting.
+The Adopted Program Guide can be viewedhere.

 The General Services Department (GSD) regularly receives requests for new signs, striping, crosswalks, speed humps, traffic calming, and traffic enforcement.
 The MMTSP replaced the 2001 Neighborhood Traffic Management Program (NTMP) accompanied by a tool to prioritize requests and ensure the items and locations most important to the community are evaluated and prioritized for implementation.

 The majority of these requests are in response to resident concerns of vehicle speeds and right-of-way violations on residential roadways.
 MMTSP has developed guidelines and procedures to initiate and evaluate requests.
 In addition, the MMTSP: